-[insert response]
+SBVC policies, procedures and ethics statements make clear the institution’s commitment to the free pursuit and dissemination of knowledge.
+SBVC support for an environment of intellectual freedom for all constituencies

 I.C.8 The institution establishes and publishes clear policies and procedures that promote honesty, responsibility and academic integrity.
 These policies apply to all constituencies and include specifics relative to each, including student behavior, academic honesty and the consequences for dishonesty.